Web Messaging Overview

 - As an alternative to traditional web infrastructures to enable server, browser, or mobile applications to interact with each other using a single uniform messaging paradigm.
 This is as opposed to using messaging between server applications and web forms, JSPs and servlets between web components which in turn use messaging toward the server applications.
 This is quickly becoming an attractive architecture as browser and mobile applications become more demanding, their devices become more powerful, and there is an increasing need for device independence.

 A key advantage of Solace Web Messaging over standard HTTP is that it allows server based applications in a datacenter to asynchronously send real-time updates to browser and mobile applications over a web infrastructure.
-Web transport techniques (known as Comet, Long Polling, HTTP Streaming, HTTP Push, and WebSockets) are used by the Solace appliance and Web messaging APIs to provide asynchronous updates to HTTP client applications.
+Web transport techniques (known as Comet, Long Polling, HTTP Streaming, HTTP Push, and WebSockets) are used by the Solace router and Web messaging APIs to provide asynchronous updates to HTTP client applications.

 However, Solace Web Messaging provides far more than this.
 It provides a complete topic-based, publish/subscribe messaging fabric with ubiquitous reach between browser/mobile applications and server applications without needing any other infrastructure or bridging software.
 No web streamers, no web servers, no gateways to integrate with other messaging systems.